SpongePowered/SpongeDocs/source/about/faq.rst

 For Developers
 ==============

-What can i do with Sponge?
+What can I do with Sponge?
 --------------------------

-Sponge provides a PluginAPI.
+Sponge provides a Plugin API.
 This means that you can create new content and gamemodes on the go.

-What can't i do with Sponge? / Limitations of Sponge?
+What can't I do with Sponge? / Limitations of Sponge?
 -----------------------------------------------------

 Sponge can't be used to create new blocks, textures, mobs or any other content which would need clientside modifications.
 However you can make use of the ForgeAPI for clients and create Sponge plugins for the serverside.
-It is even possible to use Sponge on the clientside, but for several tasks mods are still required.
+It is even possible to use Sponge on the client-side, but for several tasks mods are still required.

 I'm a Bukkit Plugin Developer!
 Why Can't Sponge Use Bukkit's API?
 -----------------------------------------------------------------